onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ## Keep fallback functions simple

 [Fallback functions](http://solidity.readthedocs.io/en/latest/contracts.html#fallback-function) are called when a contract is sent a message with no arguments (or when no function matches), and only has access to 2,300 gas when called from a `.send()` or `.transfer()`.
 If you wish to be able to receive Ether from a `.send()` or `.transfer()`, the most you can do in a fallback function is log an event.
-Use a proper function if a computation or more gas is required.
+Use a proper function if a computation of more gas is required.

 ```sol
 // bad